-As with many other diseases, your risk of breast cancer increase as you get older.
-Although breast cancer occurs in younger women, the majority of breast cancers occur after menopause.
-About 3 out of 4 of breast cancer cases occur in women 50 years and over.
+As with many other diseases, your risk of breast cancer increases as you get older.
+Although breast cancer can occur in younger women, most breast cancers occur after menopause.
+About three quarters of breast cancer cases occur in women 50 years and over.

-You may be surprised to know that 90-95% of all breast cancers have nothing to do with family history.
-However, having one or more first-degree relatives or second-degree relatives on the same side of the family with breast cancer increases your risk.
+Most people who develop breast cancer do not have a strong family history.
+However, having one or more first-degree relatives or second-degree relatives on the same side of the family with breast cancer can increase your risk.

 Being overweight or obese

-Overweight and obese women have a higher risk of being diagnosed with breast cancer compared to women who maintain a healthy weight, especially after menopause.
-Being overweight also can increase the risk of the breast cancer coming back (recurrence) in women who have had the disease.
+Overweight and obese people have a higher risk of being diagnosed with breast cancer than people who maintain a healthy weight, especially after menopause.
+Being overweight can also increase the risk of the breast cancer coming back (recurrence) in people who have had the disease.

-Fat tissue is the body’s main source of oestrogen after menopause, when the ovaries stop producing it.
-Having more fat tissue means having higher oestrogen levels, which may increase breast cancer risk.
+Fatty tissue is the body’s main source of oestrogen after menopause.
+Having more fatty tissue means higher oestrogen levels in the body, which may increase breast cancer risk.

-Although there is still no clear link between smoking and breast cancer, toxins from cigarettes have been found in breast cells.
+The link between smoking and breast cancer is unclear, but toxins from cigarettes have been found in breast cells.
 As smoking is a major cause of heart disease, lung cancer and many other cancers, not smoking is always a smart health choice.
 If you smoke and drink, your risk for some cancers increases even more.
 This is because tobacco and alcohol work together to damage the cells of the body.

 Smoking also can increase complications from breast cancer treatment, including: